 As its name implies, an agentless IT monitoring tool is one that doesn’t require any agent software to perform monitoring.
 These monitoring tools typically collect metrics by either leveraging APIs provided by the target systems or by using management protocols or specifications like the Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI), or Common Information Model (CIM).

 Because there’s nothing to install on the target systems, agentless monitoring solutions are devoid of the deployment and maintenance hassles that accompany their agent-based counterparts.
 They’re faster and much easier to implement.
 However, the absence of agent software comes with a price.
 Agentless IT monitoring tools can’t match the breadth and depth of metrics that agent-equipped tools are able to gather.

 While agentless monitors don’t add to the computing resource overhead of their target systems, they do come with greater network overhead, as much of their monitoring activities (e.g. for polling target systems to retrieve monitored data) are carried out over the network.
-Their overdependence on the network also make agentless solutions susceptible to network issues.
+Their overdependence on the network also makes agentless solutions susceptible to network issues.
 Latency, packet loss, and poor network conditions can impact the reliability of these solutions.

 Agent-based monitoring solutions are ideal for situations where you suffer from network quality or availability issues because these solutions are less dependent on the network.
 In fact, some agents are designed to collect data even without a network connection.